-Argan oil may provide several potential health benefits for the skin and overall health.
-Research has shown that it could help treat dry skin, minor burns, and inflammation.
+Argan oil may provide various health benefits for the skin and overall health.
+It may help treat dry skin, minor burns, and inflammation, manage dermatitis, and reduce signs of aging.

 Originating in Morocco, people have used argan oil for centuries as an ingredient and condiment for foods.
 However, people have also traditionally used it to treat various health conditions.
 This has prompted researchers to investigate the potential health benefits of argan oil.